TyomoGit/IP--/README.md

 ## Description

-This is a simple script to get the IP, traceroute and whois of the IP.
+This is simple scripts to get the IP, traceroute and whois of the IP.

 ## Usage